Executive Musical Director

 As primary arranger for Vocal Majority, Jim Clancy has shaped its rich harmonies and distinctively elegant sounds in his years as its director.
 Some of Jim's arrangements are now available at JimClancyArrangements.com.

 Once-upon-a-time Greg Clancy was known as that 12 year-old kid in the center spot of the Vocal Majority's front line.
 Even though he was surrounded by a hundred guys, he still was the “show-stealer.”
 Inevitably it was intriguing back then to ponder whether or not he could carry that “specialness” forward as he grew older.

 Well, look at him now: more Gold Medals than anybody else in Barbershop Harmony Society history!
-Eleven of them as a performing Vocal Majority singer, one as the Musical Director of Vocal Majority in 2014, and then yet another Gold earned as a Champion quartet tenor.
+Eleven of them as a performing Vocal Majority singer, two as the Musical Director of Vocal Majority in 2014 and 2018, and then yet another Gold earned as a Champion quartet tenor.
 Clearly his “specialness” has been comfortably carried forward through the years.

 Greg has served as Vocal Majority’s Tenor section leader, Lead leader, Assistant Director, Associate Director, Creative Director and now Musical Director.

 He sang tenor in “Class of the 80’s,” “Gatsby,” and filling-in with “Dealer’s Choice,” among others.
 But everybody’s favorite is “Max Q,” which took the very top Barbershop Harmony Society Quartet Championship honor in 2007.

 Meanwhile, Greg has continued to share his skills to personally inspire others, even direct competitors such as the Ambassadors of Harmony, Masters of Harmony, Toronto Northern Lights, and Chicago’s Northbrook Chorus, to reach for their goals and dreams.